Shop now & save up to 80% on medication

 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

 Use the result as a conversation starter if you track meals.
-Many carb-counting systems use a set carbohydrate amount per serving, but your care team may define the target differently.
+Many carb-counting systems use a set carbohydrate amount per serving, but your care team may define your target differently.
 Do not change insulin, sulfonylurea, or other diabetes medication doses based only on a calculator result.

 Quick tip: Check serving size first, then total carbohydrate on the label.